MP 89: Transfer of (CC) stock to Line 6

 For the transfer only the technical modifications will be carried out.
 The aesthetic modifications and the modifications will be later.
 The RATP changing the 52 trainsets into 5 cars it will be able to carry out the renovation of 2 or 3 trains at a time without degrading the operation of the M6, reserves included.

-As of October, 2021, one 5-car trainset is being used to conduct overnight testing on the 6.

-Other networks

-The MP 89 CA has been operating on line M2 of the Lausanne Metro since 2008, with two-car trains instead of the six-car trains variant used in Paris (MP 89 TL).

-The Santiago Metro uses a forked CC version named NS 93.
-These trains are essentially an upgraded version of the MP 89 trains, and operate in six and seven-car formations on the line 5 and eight-car formations on the line 1.
-The NS 93 is noticeably taller than the MP 89, to accommodate air conditioning.
+The MP 89 CC trains entered service on Line 6 in January 2023.